The Silent Times

 There is so much feeling that I’m graced with, and it’s perpetually moving through me.
 I wake up every morning with a visceral need to discover something real, something hidden, even if those things only reside in me.
 I’m not searching for some universal truth, only interior ones - that maybe, hopefully, at least one other person will resonate with.

 I wasn’t born sick, so I’m not attempting to treat what roughly translates to the common cold for the soul.
 What I’m concerned with, by getting to the roots of things - is shorting the distance between who I am and who I long to be.
 That’s not some vague picture or wishful thought - I’m good with who I am and who I’m becoming.
-I trust my-future-self more than anything else on the planet because I know he is undoubtedly equipped to succeed.
+I trust my future self more than anything else on the planet because I know they are undoubtedly equipped to succeed.

 It is an immense privilege and miracle to be here, today, in this life with you.
 Rilke wrote: “But because truly being here is so much; because everything here apparently needs us, this fleeting world, which in some strange way keeps calling to us … Just once: no more … But to have been this once, completely, even if only once: to have been at one with the earth, seems beyond undoing.”